Notes on migrating a Bluesky account

 $ cmp fry69.dev.20250504094733.car fry69.dev.20250504103731.car # [no output -> identical]

 The next step is to create a fresh (deactivated) account on my PDS.
 The AT Protocol requires requesting a service token for this.
-This can get requested and stored in an environment variable (it is a rather long token) with this command (requires login, but not on the new PDS, mushroom PDS login is fine):
+This can be requested and stored in an environment variable (it's a rather long token) with this command (requires login, but not on the new PDS—mushroom PDS login is fine):

 $ SERVICEAUTH=$(goat account service-auth --lxm com.atproto.server.createAccount --duration-sec 3600 --aud "did:web:altq.net")